cafasdon/azurebillreport/README.md

 - Download `azure_billing_generator.html` from this repository
 - Open it in any modern web browser
 - Works completely offline with no dependencies
+- Supports both billing types with automatic detection

 ## ✨ **Key Features**

+- 🤖 **Automatic Billing Type Detection** - Intelligently detects Pay-as-you-go vs Reserved Instances billing
 - 🏗️ **Hierarchical Resource Grouping** - Shows VMs with their dependencies (disks, OS licensing, backup)
 - 🔒 **Markup Confidentiality** - Internal pricing tools with customer-safe report export
 - 📱 **Native HTML Interface** - Reliable expand/collapse using browser-native elements
-- 💰 **Multi-Currency Support** - GBP and USD with automatic detection
+- 💰 **Standardized Currency** - All reports use GBP (£) for consistent billing
 - 📊 **Professional Reports** - Clean, branded output suitable for client distribution
 - 🌐 **No Server Required** - Runs entirely in your browser with client-side processing